n8v-guy/slag/README.md

 * [jQuery](https://jquery.com/), because

 ### Installation
-Deploy this repo to [Heroku](https://www.heroku.com/) dyno, setup [mLab](https://mlab.com/) integration (both are available on the free plan) and put your settings in `credentials.py` file.
+Deploy this repo to [Heroku](https://www.heroku.com/) dyno, setup [mLab](https://mlab.com/) integration (both are available on the free plan) and put your settings in `bootstrap.py` file.
 Simple as that.
-But just ask me if you have any problems here.
+But just ask me if you have any issues there.

 ### Development
 Want to contribute?
 Great!